 Once you have your official name ready to go, you have the option of reserving it for 90 days through the Secretary of State’s website.
-To do this, you’ll fill out the Illinois LLC-1.15 form (Application to Reserve a Name) and mail the completed document to:
+Our business name reservation service can handle this process for you.

-If you wish to pursue getting a trademark of your own, you can get instructions here for getting a federal trademark from the USPTO.
+If you wish to pursue getting a trademark of your own, you can get instructions for getting a federal trademark from the USPTO.
 Although it applies outside of your state, getting a federal trademark can be a long and costly process.
 A state trademark doesn’t apply outside Illinois but is quicker and less expensive.
 To do this, fill out the Illinois Trademark or Service Mark Application.
-The fee is $10.
+There’s a small fee.
 You will need to mail your registration to:

 Secretary of State

 If you believe you’ll sell goods or services under a name different from your official name, you’ll also want to obtain a DBA (“doing business as”) name or “assumed name.”
 This can be done online or by mail by filling out the Application to Adopt, Change, Cancel or Renew an Assumed Name.
 The filing fee varies according to the current year, so consult the price listing on the form to determine the cost.
 If you use our DBA name service, we can handle this process for you.

 Step 2: Appoint a registered agent in Illinois

 The next step in the process is deciding who will act as your LLC’s registered agent.
 Illinois requires LLCs to designate a registered agent who will act on their behalf to receive legal notices as well as official documents from the Secretary of State.
 This agent is who the state will reach out to if they need to get important paperwork to your company.